rkapl123/DBAddin/docs/DBModif.md

 *   Store DBMap on Save: should DBMap also be saved on Excel Workbook Saving? (default no)
 *   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Addin General Settings Group)
 *   Exec on Save: Should the DBMap be executed when the workbook is being saved?
-*   Ask for execution: Before execution of the DBMap, ask for confirmation?
+*   Ask for execution: Before execution of the DBMap, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below)
 *   C/U/D Flags: special mode used for row-by-row editing (inserting, updating and deleting rows).
 Only edited rows will be done when executing.
 Deleting rows is node with the special context menu item "delete Row" (or pressing Ctrl-Shift-D)
 *   Ignore data errors: replace excel errors like #VALUE! with null on updating/inserting.
 Otherwise an error message is passed and execution is skipped for that row.
 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.